wazuh/wazuh-documentation/source/development/selinux-wazuh-context.rst

         For the Wazuh manager, you must add port 1515 used by **wazuh-authd** and 1516 which is used by **wazuh-clusterd**.

 #.
-Change SELinux to Enforcing:
+Change SELinux to Enforcing.

     .. code-block:: console

         # setenforce 1

 #.
-Start Wazuh:
+Start Wazuh.

     .. code-block:: console